TEDxCornell/temp-site/design-plan/design-journey.md

 > Explain why the names of these pages make sense for your site's audience.

-These are appropriate names for our sites, because our home page will have general information, past events will house past event content, our story page will be about the history of the club and members, and frequently asked questions will contain common questions that our target audience might have.
+These are appropriate names for our sites, because our home page will have general information about the club and getting involved, past events will house past event content, our story page will be about the history of the club and members, and frequently asked questions will contain common questions that our target audience might have.

 ## Visual Theme (Milestone 2)